Ted Stevens: Indictment

-On July 29, 2008, Stevens was indicted by a federal grand jury on seven counts of failing to properly report gifts, a felony, and found guilty at trial three months later (October 27, 2008).
+On July 29, 2008, Stevens was indicted by a federal grand jury on seven felony counts of failing to properly report gifts.
 The charges related to renovations to his home and alleged gifts from VECO Corporation, claimed to be worth more than $250,000.
-The charges were associated with those exposed in what became known as "Operation Polar Pen."
+The charges were associated with those exposed in what became known as "Operation Polar Pen".
 The indictment followed a lengthy investigation by the Federal Bureau of Investigation (FBI) and the Internal Revenue Service (IRS) for possible corruption by Alaskan politicians and was based in part on Stevens's extensive relationship with Bill Allen.
 Allen owned racehorses, including a partnership in the stud-horse So Long Birdie, which included Stevens and eight others, and which was managed by Bob Persons.
 The FBI not only had calls between Allen and Stevens (made after Allen became a cooperating witness), they had thousands of wiretapped conversations involving the phones of both Allen and VECO Vice President Rick Smith.
 They had also videotaped meetings between Allen and state legislators at VECO's hotel suite in Juneau, the state capitol.
 Allen had testified that he bribed Ted's son Ben, the former Alaska Senate president.
 A former VECO employee said he did campaign fundraising work for Stevens while on VECO's payroll, a violation of federal law.
 Allen, then an oil service company executive, had earlier pleaded guilty (sentence suspended pending his cooperation in gathering evidence and giving testimony in other trials) to bribing several Alaskan state legislators.
-Stevens declared, "I'm innocent," and pleaded not guilty to the charges in a federal district court on July 31, 2008.
+Stevens declared, "I'm innocent", and pleaded not guilty to the charges in a federal district court on July 31, 2008.
 Stevens asserted his right to a speedy trial so he could have the opportunity to clear his name promptly and requested that the trial be held before the 2008 election.

-U.S. District Judge in Washington, D.C.
-Emmet G. Sullivan, on October 2, 2008, denied the mistrial petition of Stevens's chief counsel, Brendan Sullivan, that made allegations of withholding evidence by prosecutors.
+U.S. District Judge Emmet G. Sullivan, on October 2, 2008, denied the mistrial petition of Stevens's chief counsel, Brendan Sullivan, that made allegations of withholding evidence by prosecutors.
 Thus, the latter were admonished and would submit themselves for an internal probe by the United States Department of Justice.
 Brady v.
 Maryland requires prosecutors to give a defendant any material exculpatory evidence.
 Judge Sullivan had earlier admonished the prosecution for sending home to Alaska a witness who might have helped the defense.

 The case was prosecuted by Principal Deputy Chief Brenda K. Morris, Trial Attorneys Nicholas A. Marsh and Edward P. Sullivan of the Criminal Division's Public Integrity Section, headed by Chief William M. Welch II; and Assistant U.S. Attorneys Joseph W. Bottini and James A. Goeke from the District of Alaska.